 How to plan a trip to Thailand

 Oh yeah don't worry about safety issues!
 Thailand is a very safe country to travel to!
-I wrote an article about Is It Safe To Travel To Thailand and also about the Koh Tao Murders as they took place on my birthday while I was on the island.
+I wrote an article about the safety issues in Thailand and also about the Koh Tao Murders as they took place on my birthday while I was on the island.
 Very tragic, but read my article first before you judge!

 How to get to Thailand?
 The middle Eastern Airlines always have great deals to Bangkok, check them out!
 I always tend to buy the cheapest tickets regardless what airline and mostly it is either Qatar Airways or Emirates.
 On top of that they are both fantastic airlines!